A guide to using ATMs in Portugal

 Cody Candee is smiling at the camera while wearing a light gray sweatshirt with the "bounce" logo on it.
 The background is out of focus but appears to be an office setting with large windows and desks.

 Bounce is the largest network of luggage storage and locker providers worldwide.
-It’s popular with travelers or people going to events who want to leave their luggage on arrival or departure day, instead of dragging their bags around the city. …
+It’s popular with travelers or people going to events who want to leave their luggage on arrival or departure day, instead of dragging their bags around the city.
+In 2023, Bounce made the decision to base their HQ out of Lisbon, a move which Cody Candee was kind enough to discuss with Portugalist.
+James: I’m curious why you chose Lisbon over cities like Berlin, Paris, London, or other …

 Read more